 Meditation is the practice of calming and focusing your mind, using breathing with the aim of creating inner peace.
 It brings relaxation and reduces stress.
-Mindfulness is a way of just being in the present moment.
+Mindfulness is a way of being in the present moment.
 You aim to focus on your breathing, body sensations, feelings and what you are doing at the present moment.
 By cutting out all peripheral thoughts, worries and feelings you can reduce stress and relax.
 There is also a practice called Mindfulness Meditation which is a combination of the two.
-You can practice both meditation and mindfulness yourself at home on your own or go to classes.
+You can practice both meditation and mindfulness yourself at home on your own or go to classes (in person or online).
 There are a lot of websites and apps which basically talk you through a meditation.
 Some are free and some have a cost.
 Some have a free introductory session after which you can pay for more sessions.
-The best way to get going with meditation and/or mindfulness is to take a look at some of the free online courses and apps.
-There are loads of good ones, but the ones that I have had a go at are;
+The best way to get going with meditation and/or mindfulness is to take a look at some of the free online courses and apps, for example, Calm, Headspace and Balance.

 According to Mindful Magazine mindfulness is the “basic human ability to be fully present, aware of where we are and what we’re doing, and not overly reactive or overwhelmed by what’s going on around us.”
 Sounds good?
 Sounds like it might help your mental health and emotional struggles during/after cancer?
 Well, actually, yes it probably will.
 According to Cancer Research, for example, mindfulness (as a form of mediation) can “help to relieve particular symptoms and improve quality of life for people with cancer.
 It might: